 Trex Company (TREX) Receives a Buy from Berenberg Bank

-In a report released today, Alex Maroccia from Berenberg Bank maintained a Buy rating on Trex Company (TREX), with a price target of $98.00.
-The company’s shares closed last Monday at $102.70, close to its 52-week high of $109.00.
+Berenberg Bank analyst Alex Maroccia reiterated a Buy rating on Trex Company (TREX) today and set a price target of $110.00.
+The company’s shares closed last Monday at $95.65.

 See today’s analyst top recommended stocks >>